-A physical examination will not usually show any specific changes.
-Tests that may be performed include:
+A physical exam will not show any specific changes in most cases.
+Tests that may be done include:

+Protecting your ears from any further damage and hearing loss is a key part of treatment.
 Protect your ears when you are exposed to loud noises.
-Wear protective ear plugs or earmuffs to protect against damage from loud equipment.
+Wear ear plugs or earmuffs to protect against damage from loud equipment.

 Be aware of risks connected with recreation such as shooting a gun, driving snowmobiles, or other similar activities.

-Learn how to protect your ears when listening to music at home or at concerts.
+Learn how to protect your ears when listening to music at home or concerts.

 Hearing loss is often permanent.
 The loss may get worse if you don't take measures to prevent further damage.